Several factors can affect protein needs

 Severe protein deficiency is most often associated with starvation and malnutrition and is a major cause for concern in developing nations, especially among children.
 In developed countries, severe protein deficiency is mostly associated with those in extreme poverty or those suffering with eating disorders, such as anorexia nervosa.
 Severe protein deficiency can lead to death.

-What happens if I eat too much protein?
+Protein Requirements: What happens if you eat too much?

 As with anything, you can get too much of a good thing.
 If you eat too much protein, your body can convert it to energy, but if that energy is not used, it will be stored as fat, which could lead to obesity.
 In addition, eating too much protein puts a heavier load on the kidneys to get rid of the by-products of protein metabolism.